 Non-FIPS Mode operations follow the same general flow as FIPS Mode.
 The module must be certified, connections must be configured and the encryptors must still authenticate to each other with NCs.
-When the module is set by a Crypto Officer to operate in non-FIPS approved mode, SNMPv3 commands need not be encrypted; the SNMPv3 privacy feature may be disabled or enabled as needed.
+When the module is set, by a Crypto Officer, to operate in non-FIPS approved mode: